-Deciding to place a child for adoption both for adoptive and birth parents.
+Deciding to place a child for adoption naturally leads to a lot of questions.
 One of the most common questions parents have is, “What’s going to happen at the hospital?”
 Encompassed here are questions about seeing the baby after it’s born, whether the adoptive parents will be there, and much more.
 Fortunately, many of the answers to these questions depend greatly on your decisions.

 There are several decisions that should be made before you ever get to the hospital, particularly if you’ve been planning the adoption for some time.
 One of the most important decisions you’ll make is who will be present at the birth.
 Some mothers prefer to be alone during the birth, as well as before and after.
 Not wanting contact with the child or the adoptive parents is completely understandable, but so is wanting the adoptive parents present in the labor room and to hold and see the baby after the birth.
 This is something you need to decide, either with or without input from the adoptive parents, before .

 Having friends or family present at the hospital is also a decision for you to make.
 Remember, your emotions will likely run high, if only from the hormonal shift following birth.
 Because of the stress involved, you may decide you don’t want or need anyone to be close to you during this time.
 That’s also perfectly understandable and acceptable.
 If you choose to have a support system, though, it’s important to surround yourself with people who will give you the moral support you need, be they your own family, close friends, or the adoptive family.

 Decisions During Your Hospital Stay